marcosmarp/chatup-react/README.md

 ## License
-This project is MIT licensed so use it freely without holding my accountable for his correct functionality.
+This project is MIT licensed so use it freely without holding me accountable for his correct functionality.

 ## Contributions
 Just open an issue or a PR, I'm open to anything that improves or adds new features to the project